stanrc85/Discorss/README.md

 This Python script monitors Git Release RSS feeds and sends notifications to a Discord webhook when new updates are published.
 It uses a configuration file for easy management of RSS URLs and the Discord webhook URL.

-Currently works with GitHub and Gitea release RSS feeds.
-Go to the repository `releases` page and then add `.atom` to the URL to view the RSS feed.
-Use that URL in the `config.ini`.

 ## Features

 * **RSS Feed Monitoring:** Checks multiple RSS feeds at a specified interval.